 Campaigns

-“Venues Reporting Violence” is a pilot developed by the Anti Violence Project to train venue staff (security, bar staff and management) to individually and collectively support patrons who approach them with reports of violence and encourage the reporting of this violence to Police on 000 and, when the person is safe, to the AVP’s online reporting service.
-This pilot is initially rolling out in four Stonnington licensed premises and shortly afterwards in two Moreland GLBT venues.
-This pilot is a direct response to violence occurring which is under-reported and often never reported.
-Victoria Police GLLOs are partners and this pilot will be presented at the Stonnington Liquor Accord where municipal partnernship will be encouraged and sought, and discussions will take place with the Moreland City Council for a similar relationship in that municipality.
-Planning for campaign extension beyond the pilot is underway.
+“Venues Reporting Violence” was a successful initiative developed by the Anti Violence Project to train venue staff (security, bar staff and management) to individually and collectively support patrons who approach them with reports of violence.
+It encouraged a culture of reporting of violence to Police on 000 and, when the person is safe, via the AVP’s online reporting service.
+This initiative rolled out in four Stonnington licensed premises and shortly afterwards in two Moreland GLBT venues.
+It was a direct response to violence occurring which was under-reported, often never to be reported.
+Victoria Police GLLOs were partners and this pilot was presented at the Stonnington Liquor Accord where municipal partnership was achieved.
+Discussions also took place with the Moreland City Council for a similar relationship in that municipality.
+Planned campaign extension beyond the pilot did not occur due to the absence of public funding.

 Research carried out in the United Kingdom suggests that only 10 per cent of homophobic violence is reported to police.
 Alarmingly, a similar trend has emerged in Victoria as documented by the Gay and Lesbian Health Victoria’s “Coming Forward” report.